tmroziewicz/wf_optim_crypto/README.md

 ```
 ## Export data for further processing and generating chart and tables

-If you are performing a full data reproduction including walk-forward optimization, the generated outputs must be exported to the [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis) project, so it could generate charts and tables.
+If you are performing a full data reproduction—including the walk-forward optimization—the generated outputs must be exported to the [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis) project to enable the generation of charts and tables.

 ### What is an experiment?

 DVC uses the concept of an experiment to encapsulate the specific set of parameters, code, and data used during a single execution.
-In the context of this project, an experiment represents a complete walk-forward optimization run defined by:
+In the context of this project, an experiment represents a complete walk-forward run defined by:

 - Time Frequency: e.g., 60-minute intervals.

-- Window Periods: Specific training and testing lengths (e.g., 14 days and 10 days).
+- WF Window Periods: Specific training and testing durations (e.g., 14-day training and 10-day testing intervals).

 - Dataset: The source data used (e.g., the global training period).